Return to: Student Rights and Responsibilities

 Information and its related technologies are major institutional resources.
 Fielding’s strategy is to incorporate information technology as an integral part of decision making, competitive positioning, and delivery of services.
 The availability of policies to govern the use and possible misuse of Fielding’s computer resources is vital to the integrity of the University.

 All members of Fielding share responsibility for maintaining an environment where actions are guided by mutual respect, integrity, and reason.
 Abuse of these privileges will be subject to disciplinary action, as established by Fielding’s operating policies and procedures.
 Fielding reserves the right to limit access to technology resources in response to evidence of violations of this policy or federal, state or local laws.
 All members of the Fielding community are bound by federal, state and local laws relating to civil rights, harassment, copyright, security, pornography, privacy, and other statutes relating to electronic media.
-It should be understood that this policy does not preclude enforcement under the laws and regulations of the United States of America, the State of California or local communities.
+It should be understood that this policy does not preclude enforcement under U.S. federal laws and regulations, or the State of California.

 It is our goal to reduce the danger of misuse, destruction, or loss of information especially that of a critical or confidential nature.
 We attempt to accomplish this without restricting academic freedom or complicating access to information for which members of Fielding Graduate University have a legitimate and specific need.

 All users of Fielding Graduate University’s technology resources are subject to the provisions of this policy, and are hereinafter referred to as “users” (of technology resources).

 Use of these technology resources implies consent with this policy, as well as other applicable University policies.
 For individuals whose access to Fielding University technology resources is provided primarily for special projects, further policies may apply as governed by the needs of the project.